Hello friends, in today’s article we are going to talk about Register Memory.

 It holds instructions of the program currently running by the CPU.
 Before any instruction is processed by the CPU, it is stored in the register, then the CPU takes those instructions from the register and processes them accordingly.

 Data is stored from 32 bits to 64 bits in the register memory.
 CPU speed depends on the number and size (number of bits) of registers.

 We can divide the register into many parts on the basis of usage.
 Some popular registers come in memory – Accumulator, Data Register, Address Register, Program Counter, I/O Address Register, etc.

-Let’s now understand about all these types of registers one by one.
+Let’s now understand all these types of registers one by one.

 Different types of memory registers

 - Program Counter (PC)

 - I/O Address Register

 It is a 16-bit register, which is used to store operands to be operated by the processor.
 It serves to temporarily store data received from the I/O device (input/output device).

 It is a 16 bit special function register in 8085 microprocessor.
 It is also known as instruction pointer register.